akashnag/ash/PYPI_README.md

 1. Your terminal must support Unicode and be able to display at least 256 colors with the capability of remapping color palettes (Works best on: `xterm-256`).
 Monochrome terminals are also partially supported.
 1. If you are running the source distribution, you need the GNU C compiler collection besides Python 3.8, as some parts of the application are written in Cython.
 The first time you run the application, Cython will compile and build the `*.pyx` files, which may increase load time (Ignore the warnings during compilation)

-**This version of ash has been tested on Ubuntu 20.04 with Python 3.8.2 (64-bit)**
+**ash is primarily targetted to Linux.
+This version of ash has only been tested on Ubuntu 20.04 with Python 3.8.2 (64-bit)**

 ## Installation

+*Note: Instructions provided here are for Debian/Ubuntu based systems.
+For your distribution, you may need to issue different instructions to install the necessary packages.*

 ### Prerequisites

-You need certain packages and Python 3 itself to download and run the developmental build.
-Instructions for Ubuntu:
+You need certain packages and Python 3 itself to run **ash** on your system, as there are no prebuilt binaries available yet.

 ```bash
 $ sudo apt install git